Why manage change?

 Well planned and managed change can help you build a successful organisation that achieves its goals, delivers the strategy and realises the vision.
 However, in most organisations, this requires the support and commitment of everyone, which traditional change management approaches aren’t good at delivering because they assume the main focus is overcoming resistance.

 There is a problem with large-scale, one-off change initiatives.
-Their scope and complexity means they are often outdated by the time they complete, and very often they fail before they are completed.
+Their scope and complexity mean they are often outdated by the time they complete, and very often they fail before they are completed.
 The problem with big change is that the outside world also changes, whether through competition in a commercial context or through social, political and economic change.
-The global economic crisis in 2008 illustrated this well with a crisis affecting banks and premium brands, but creating new opportunities for budget hotels, low-cost retailers and entrepreneurs.
-Imagine a similar crisis happening in the first weeks of your change programme.
+The global economic crisis in 2008 illustrated this well with a dramatic on banks and premium brands, but creating new opportunities for budget hotels, low-cost retailers and entrepreneurs.
+Imagine a similar mess happening in the first weeks of your change programme.

 An effective organisation recognises that the schools of thought based on overcoming resistance to change are outdated.
 Many people welcome change and some even thrive on it.
 The key is to look at change from the perspective of the individual then customise tools and techniques to suit personal preferences, Success is less likely if you adopt a ‘one size fits all’ approach to change management.

 It also helps to distinguish between sustaining one-off change initiatives and building a capacity for continual, incremental change.
 Our Change Management practice helps you understand each motivator in times of change and how leaders at all levels can use this knowledge to ensure success.
 We work with you to help people in your organisation by reducing uncertainty, clarifying purpose, increasing involvement and ownership, using social networks, and recognising achievement all of which enable people to contribute to effective change.